 Now what do you do with your money??

-But I’m not just going to drop a podcast episode on you and leave you high and dry.
-I want to expand upon the title of this article and help you spend your money, or at least explain the thought process behind how we spend ours.
+That is a great question and I want to expand upon the title of this article and help you spend your money, or at least explain the thought process behind how we spend ours.

 Enough well-off (read: rich) people and non-crusty financial planners repeated the same thing over and over again, so I finally started listening and applying their advice.